jdsandifer/click-it/README.md

 when using a pointing device.
 The buttons are still large enough to enable easy touch-screen access, too.

+The game was created using Haml, Sass, and ES6.
+It incorporates MP3 playback to provide auditory feedback as well as visual feedback.

 [Play a game of "Click It!" for yourself!](https://codepen.io/jdsandifer/full/ppLqdB/)